Jerry Brown Net Worth 2024

 Second term

 Brown won re-election in 1978 against Republican state attorney general Evelle J. Younger.
 Brown appointed the first openly gay judge in the United States when he named Stephen Lachs to serve on the Los Angeles County Superior Court in 1979.[40]
 In 1981, he also appointed the first openly lesbian judge in the United States, Mary C. Morgan, to the San Francisco Municipal Court.[41]
 Brown completed his second term having appointed a total of five gay judges, including Rand Schrader and Jerold Krieger.[42][43]
 Through his first term as governor, Brown had not appointed any openly gay people to any position, but he cited the failed 1978 Briggs Initiative, which sought to ban homosexuals from working in California's public schools, for his increased support of gay rights.[40]
 The governor also signed AB 489, The Consenting Adult Sex Act, which decriminalized homosexual behavior between adults, adding to this reputation.
-He also signed AB 607, which banned homosexual couples from receiving civil marriage licenses, in 1977.
+He did, however, sign AB 607, which barred homosexual couples from receiving civil marriage licenses, in 1977.

 Brown championed the Peripheral Canal project to transport water from near Sacramento around the Sacramento-San Joaquin Delta into the Central Valley Project and export it to southern California.
 It was submitted to the voters for approval as a ballot proposition in 1982, but was turned down.[44]